georgebrock/sindresorhus.github.com/_apps/velja.md

 **I clicked a link in a browser**

 Velja is not able to handle links clicked inside a browser.
+However, Velja comes with a Safari extension which you can enable in the Safari settings.
+You can then click the toolbar icon to open the current page with Velja or right-click a link to open it with Velja.
+There is also a [Chrome extension](https://chrome.google.com/webstore/detail/velja/gpipdgcamiclkcomcnogmlfpalggmcmk) which also works in Edge, Brave, and other Chromium-based browsers.
+(Firefox support is planned, but will take a while)

-You can either right-click the link and use the share extension \* or copy the link and then click “Open URL from Clipboard” in the Velja menu.
+If you use a browser where Velja does not have a browser extension, you could also right-click the link and use the share extension \* or copy the link and then click “Open URL from Clipboard” in the Velja menu.

-\* Chrome (and Edge, Brave, etc) does not have a “Share” item in its context menu.
-Please [star this issue](https://bugs.chromium.org/p/chromium/issues/detail?id=916291).
+\* *Chrome (and Edge, Brave, etc) does not have a “Share” item in its context menu.
+Please [star this issue](https://bugs.chromium.org/p/chromium/issues/detail?id=916291).*

 Velja also comes with a [system service](https://www.computerworld.com/article/2476298/os-x-a-quick-guide-to-services-on-your-mac.html).
 However, neither Safari ([issue](https://github.com/feedback-assistant/reports/issues/304)) or Chrome ([issue](https://bugs.chromium.org/p/chromium/issues/detail?id=1325557)) correctly sends links to a system service, so it cannot be used for this purpose.